 The Academy's team of instructors is made up of actual police officers and other specialized law enforcement personnel who provide in-depth discussions and demonstrations about their individual areas of expertise.
 The Academy curriculum retains all of the core elements essential for citizens to gain a better understanding of police operations.
 As a result of their participation citizens are able to make more informed judgments about their police department and its daily operations.
 The police department also benefits from the Academy because it allow us to gain a better understanding of the views and concerns of our community.
 Our goal is to foster lasting relationships with members of our community and to create real partnerships with them that will enable us to work side-by-side on future projects to achieve mutual goals.

-In 2014 we expanded our previous 8-week academy to 12-weeks in order to offer our students a total of 36 hours of valuable classroom instruction.
-Our goal is to be recognized as Arkansas' leading Citizen Police Academy offering knowledgeable speakers, interesting demonstrations and unique hands-on experiences that are rarely available to the average citizen.
+Our hope is to be recognized as Arkansas' leading Citizen Police Academy offering knowledgeable speakers, interesting demonstrations and unique hands-on experiences that are rarely available to the average citizen.
 During our academy students are eligible to participate in a ride-along experience where they can go "on patrol" with an actual officer for a rare “behind-the-scenes” look at real-life police work.
 In addition they are invited to experience first-hand the legendary "Shoot, or Don't Shoot" virtual firearms simulation system.

-At the end of the 12th week students will be awarded a certificate of completion and exceptional graduates will receive special public recognition at our graduation banquet.
+Upon completion students will be awarded a certificate of completion and exceptional graduates will receive special public recognition at our graduation banquet.
 As an academy graduate we will continue to network with one another well beyond your time in our classroom and we encourage your opinions, input and suggestions about local issues and our service to our citizens.
-As future opportunities arise we will offer our pool of committed, well-informed Citizens Police Academy graduates special volunteer appointments where they can continue to show their commitement through community service.
+As future opportunities arise we will offer our pool of committed, well-informed Citizens Police Academy graduates special volunteer appointments where they can continue to show their commitment through community service.

 Class size is limited to 20 students per class and registration is on a first come, first served basis.
 If you have additional questions you may contact one of the Public Information Officers shown on the right side of this page.